-Athletics and careful physical training are encour-

-aged and one dollar of each term's incidental fee is set apart for instruction in the care and training of the body and for the equipment of the gymnasium.
+Athletics and careful physical training are encouraged and one dollar and a half of the incidental fee for each semester is set apart for instruction in the care and training of the body and for the equipment of the gymnasium.
 The four hand-ball courts are at the service of the students, besides considerable apparatus.
 An inclosed athletic field has been prepared, containing about five acres and lying just south of the College.
 There is ample room for lawn tennis and all the usual outdoor games.